-Economic freedom is closely related to market capitalism, as it is defined as the freedom to go about your own lawful business like you, please, which implies law and order including well protected property rights.
+Economic freedom is closely related to market capitalism, as it is defined as the freedom to go about your own lawful business as you please.
+It implies law and order including well protected property rights.
 The Googles AI overview is: